|

 Empiricism - Wikipedia

-In philosophy, empiricism is an epistemological view which holds that true knowledge or justification comes only or primarily from sensory experience and empirical evidence.
+In philosophy, empiricism is an epistemological view which holds that true knowledge or justification comes either only or primarily from sensory experience and empirical evidence.
 [1] .
 It is one of several competing views within epistemology, along with rationalism and skepticism.

 Definition, History, Criticism, & Facts | Britannica

-empiricism, in philosophy, the view that all concepts originate in experience, that all concepts are about or applicable to things that can be experienced, or that all rationally acceptable beliefs or propositions are justifiable or knowable only through experience.
+Empiricism, in philosophy, the view that all concepts originate in experience, that all concepts are about or applicable to things that can be experienced, or that all rationally acceptable beliefs or propositions are justifiable or knowable only through experience.

 Rationalism vs. Empiricism - Stanford Encyclopedia of Philosophy